tsnellgrove/dark_castle3/doc/to_do.md

 	- Leaning towards Output... this helps distinguish from all the verb-linked Disp methods

-Curse Words:
-- TBD: implement curse warning / ending at Interpreter() level

-Tactical Fixes for Existing Code / Features:
-- TBD: word_lst assignment:
-	- prep case word_lst => trig_vals_lst is erratic
-		- (see interp() ln 201, validate() ln 32, & mach_class() ln 72)
-- TBD: fix interp() prep_verb noun vs. dirobj nomenclature once and for all!
-	IDEA: swap to meth_noun_str and attrib_noun_str ??
-- TBD: sort out 'can't drop fist or brass_lantern issue
-- TBD: drop node 3 (portable_containers in containers) disp???
-	- TBD: can burt know about node 3 items he hasn't 'seen' in this game?
-	- TBD: play through Zork kitchen to test out
-- TBD?: can I store variables in static_dict strings? (in f-string format)
-- TBD?: can I return method errors based on verb method
-	- EXAMPLE: (e.g. "Burt, what kind of person would try to attack a Throne?")
-- TBD: convert words like 'look' to 2word in interp(), rather than cmd(), if possible

 Do What the Player Means:
 - TBD: special case of guessing what player means if they don't specify in full
 	- TBD: how should this work?
 Should they need to be aware of what's in their hand?